-Plants, facilities and equipment are initially measured at cost.
+Plants, facilities and equipment are initially measured in terms of acquisition cost.

 Borrowing costs incurred in direct and general financing of constructions in progress for a period greater than 6 months are capitalized as part of the cost of such asset.